Exercise Status: All exercises complete and verified

 SIMILARITY_THRESHOLD = 0.8

-Next, we'll load in our embedding model.
-Embedding models are unsupervised models designed to take in text and output a vector - we'll be using them to classify the similarity of different sentences, so we can find motifs in our reasoning traces.
+Next, we'll load an embedding model.
+Embedding models take in text and output a vector - we'll use them to measure similarity between sentences, so we can find motifs in our reasoning traces.

 embedding_model = SentenceTransformer(EMBEDDING_MODEL)